cml-classroom/geog4-6300-lab-6-led84851/Lab-6_regression.md

 ![](Lab-6_regression_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

-Maximum temperature and rainfall difference has a positive relationship with NDVI difference.
-Minimum temperature, water, and population difference all have a negative relationship with NDVI difference.
-The negative relationship indicates that these variables have increased from 2000 to 2020 while the positive relationship suggest the variables have decreased from 2000 to 2020.
-Changes in minimum temperature and rainfall both were statistically significant, meaning they are the most reliable variables.
+Rainfall difference has a positive relationship with NDVI difference meaning that as rainfall increases over time, NDVI increases as well.
+Minimum temperature difference has a negative relationship with NDVI difference meaning that as the minimum temperature increases over time, NDVI decreases.
+The water, population, and maximum temperature differences all are not statistically significant, meaning we cannot make any conclusions based on the values.
+Changes in minimum temperature and rainfall both were statistically significant, meaning they are the only reliable variables.
 The R-squared value is somewhat small so the model only explains 10.61% of variation of the NDVI difference.
 The model is not reliable to detect variability.
-The F-statistic value however is statistically significant.
+The F-statistic value, however, is statistically significant.

 \#Option 2 The animal data included in this dataset is an example of count data, and usually we would use a Poisson or similar model for that